 The Annual SWC Staff and Faculty Exhibition

 On Thursday, January 12th, the Wild Heart Gallery had its first opening night gala of 2017: Prime Movers: The Annual Southwestern College Staff and Faculty Exhibition.
 A “prime mover” can be considered many things, in many fields – mechanics, biology, philosophy, etc. – but aptly describes Southwestern College faculty and staff when defined as “someone who has a major influence on the starting or development of something; a person or thing that initiates or gives power and cohesion to something, as an idea, endeavor, or organization.”
-The Wild Heart Gallery proudly presents a reproduced artist statement from work in this exhibition that runs until February 3rd.
+The Wild Heart Gallery proudly presents a reproduced artist statement from work in this exhibition.

 A collaborative book art project: